 Similarly, Reverend Christiana Sutton-Koroma addresses her congregation in a small church.
 The Reverend quotes passages from the Bible’s Book of Numbers – prohibiting people from coming into contact with corpses that can infect them.

 She dispels myths of burial washing and also avoiding seeking care in case of infection.
 Members of her congregation take her message very serious and many go home to spread the message to their families, friends, and neighbors.

-International NGO’s such as World Vision have followed suit, creating venues for Muslim leaders to address Christian congregations and vice versa.
+International NGOs such as World Vision have followed suit, creating venues for Muslim leaders to address Christian congregations and vice versa.
 It is not uncommon in Sierra Leone to have multi-faith families.
-Christians pray for their sick Muslim neighbors in churches and Muslims pray for their Christian counter-parts in mosques.
+Christians pray for their sick Muslim neighbors in churches and Muslims pray for their Christian counterparts in mosques.

 The tactics are working.
 Sierra Leone, while having the most cases of confirmed Ebola, has also the least mortality percentage in comparison to their neighbors in Guinea and Liberia.
 New cases have begun to rapidly decline.
-In May 2015, the country declared itself Ebola free for the first time.
+In May 2015, the country declared itself Ebola-free for the first time.
 Although it did not last long, progress is being made.

-USAID has pledged to send US $126 million to the three countries-Liberia, Sierra Leone, and Guinea- to strengthen their health care systems by providing crucial support such as vaccines and vitamins.
+USAID has pledged to send the US $126 million to the three countries-Liberia, Sierra Leone, and Guinea- to strengthen their health care systems by providing crucial support such as vaccines and vitamins.
 The United Nations says US 88.1 million dollars is needed to support the “last mile” of the international response to the Ebola outbreak in West Africa.
-Foreign Aid, coupled with faith, are fighting Ebola in Sierra Leone, and together they are winning.
+Foreign Aid, coupled with faith, is fighting Ebola in Sierra Leone, and together they are winning.

 – Adnan Khalid